-For San Jacinto College’s Central Campus theatre and film department, performance is vital to their success.
-With the onset of Covid-19, the program had to get creative to continue instruction.
+For San Jacinto College's Central Campus Theatre and Film Department, performance is vital to success.
+With the onset of COVID-19, the program had to get creative to continue instruction.

-“We weren’t allowed to be on campus, much less invite an audience to perform to,” said Jerry Ivins, professor, theatre and film.
-“We weren’t sure what we could do with a practicum course or if it would happen at all.”
+"We weren't allowed to be on campus, much less invite an audience to perform to," said Dr. Jerry Ivins, theatre and film professor.
+"We weren't sure what we could do with a practicum course or if it would happen at all."

-Theatre practicum courses emphasize technique and procedures with experience gained hands-on in play productions.
-However, in 2020 after many discussions, it was decided that theatre practicum for one semester would become a film production course.
+Theatre practicum courses emphasize technique and procedures, with experience gained hands-on in play productions.
+However, after many discussions in 2020, it was decided that theatre practicum for one semester would become a film production course.

 "We each wrote monologues about what 2020 has meant to us," said Ashley Yudiche, theatre student.
 "Some were emotional, others funny, but each were unique to who we are and our own experience."

-“We shot the monologue scenes with one actor in the center of the auditorium to ensure social-distancing,” said Brian Hamlin, professor, theatre.
-“The students learned how to frame and shoot standard shots as well as more complicated set-ups.”
+"We shot the monologue scenes with one actor in the center of the auditorium to ensure social distancing," said Brian Hamlin, theatre professor.
+"The students learned how to frame and shoot standard shots as well as more complicated set-ups."

 "The cameras we have are out of date and don't have as much data storage capacity as modern cell phones," Ivins said.
 "Our students had to learn how to optimize audio and lighting using smartphones."